TarasyukV/sneaker-data-exploration/README.md

 This project explores a dataset of 500 sneaker models to analyze revenue performance, sales efficiency, inventory health, and seasonality patterns.
 The goal is to identify high-performing models, measure the financial impact of product damage, and uncover trends that influence overall profitability.

-By combining SQL-based data aggregation with business-oriented metrics, this analysis highlights which models truly drive revenue and which factors may limit performance.
+By combining SQL-based aggregation with interactive visualization in Tableau, this analysis highlights which models truly drive revenue and which operational factors may limit performance.

 # TABLE OF CONTENT
 - [INTRODUCTION](#INTRODUCTION)